Chapter Five: Combat

-If the minifig uses a Charge to make a Charging Weapon Attack or Shove, then the Charge is treated as a special kind of Close Combat.
+A Charging Weapon attack is treated as a special kind of Close Combat.
 Due to the rush of the Charge, both attacker and defender are limited to a single Attack or Counter, and they may not use any Angry Inches.

 are the only type of attacks that can be combined with a Sprint into a single Action (4.1:

 minifigs to cover ground and inflict damage in a hurry.